-Tyler A. Thomas is an award-winning digital communicator who builds brand engagement for the “Big Red” brand at the University of Nebraska-Lincoln.
-In his role at the university, Tyler is part of the institution’s communications senior leadership team directing the university’s strategic communication functions including social media, videography, photography, project management and graphic design to deliver an effective digital communication strategy and editorial plan.
-Tyler’s work has been internationally recognized with awards from the American Marketing Association, American Advertising Federation, Public Relations Society of America and the Council for Advancement and Support of Education.
+Tyler A. Thomas is a digital-native and award-winning strategist who builds brand engagement for the “Big Red” brand at the University of Nebraska-Lincoln.
+In his role at the university, Tyler is part of the institution’s senior communications leadership team directing the university’s strategic functions including social media, videography, photography, project management and graphic design to deliver an effective strategy and editorial plan across owned, earned and paid channels.

 2:00 pm–5:00 pm — Tuesday, October 15, 2019

 If you work in higher ed social, you're likely always “on” and always on the go.
 From creating killer content, engaging with your audience, attending events, answering DMs and announcing big news quickly to staying on top of the latest trends and dealing with trolls, all while trying to accomplish your institutional goals.
 I’ve been in your shoes and social in higher ed is tough, but it doesn’t have to be!
 In this hands-on workshop, you will take the strategies and tactics learned and immediately turn them into action.
 You will leave with a great start on a plan you can adapt for any campus, department or organization.